mdeguzis/RetroRig/README.md

 [Click here for the version 0.8.0 update video](http://youtu.be/cJxhrWZDrA4)
 ## Warning

 RetroRig is meant to be a standalone setup for XBMC on Ubuntu.
 Soon, RetorRig will use it's own dotfile so you can continue to use your own XBMC implementation.
-RetroRig now makes use of a custom-patch XBMC binary file as well, so that hotplugging for support controllers is poossible.
+RetroRig now makes use of a custom-patched XBMC binary as well to allow hotplugging for support controllers is poossible.
 It is mainly targeted at folks wishing to repurpose an old physical PC.
 VirtualBox support exists, (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
 I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."